dracolim/Add-Images-To-SQL/README.md

 __________________________________________________

 **[in skills.sql]**
-1. Create a `image` column under the skill table in the sql file
+1. Create an `image` column under the skill table in the sql file
 2. Insert values into skills table including image with Base64
 - To get Base64 images, you can use any available conversion website online to convert images to Base64
 - https://codebeautify.org/image-to-base64-converter